-PLEASE NOTE: Online booking for private tours is for 3 hours only.
-For longer PRIVATE TOURS, please leave a comment in the COMMENTS section
+PLEASE NOTE: ONLINE BOOKING(S) for Private Tours is for 3 hours only.
+For longer Private Tours, please leave a comment in the COMMENT SECTION

-with the number of hours you want to go and a travelling cell phone number.
-This note is for online booking for private tours longer than 3 hours only.
+with the number of how many hours you want to go and a traveling cell phone number.
+This note is for ONLINE BOOKING(S) for Private Tours longer than 3 hours only.

-The National Park Service and The Navajo Nation Parks and Recreation Department now co-manage Canyon De Chelly National Monument and Canyon de Chelly Tribal Park.
+The National Park Service and The Navajo Nation Parks and Recreation Department are now Co-Managing Canyon De Chelly National Monument and Canyon De Chelly Tribal Park.